Drill music: History

+Early Chicago drill

 David Drake of Complex said drill is not defined by any particular production style, but "is about the entirety of the culture: the lingo, the dances, the mentality, and the music, much of which originated in 'Dro City', a gang-defined territory of city blocks in the Woodlawn neighborhood."

 In street slang, "drill" means to fight or retaliate, and "can be used for anything from females getting dolled up to all out war in the streets."
-Dro City rapper Pac Man, considered the stylistic originator of the genre, is credited as the first to apply the term to the local hip hop music.
+Dro City rapper Pac Man, considered the stylistic originator and forefather of the subgenre, is credited as the first to apply the term to the local hip hop music.
+Pac Man's 2010 track, "It's a Drill," is the first instance of the term being connected to the genre.

+Regarding drill rappers' use of early social media, musician Naledge stated that Drill rappers "understood virality in a way that I believe goes unremarked in terms of their genius and their ability to use social media to garner large audiences".

-Drake described the drill scene as a major vehicle of the early 2010s rise of Chicago hip hop, and described the scene as a grassroots movement that had incubated in a closed, interlocking system: on the streets and through social media in a network of clubs and parties and amongst high schools.
+Rapper Drake described the drill scene as a major vehicle of the early 2010s rise of Chicago hip hop, and described the scene as a grassroots movement that had incubated in a closed, interlocking system: on the streets and through social media in a network of clubs and parties and amongst high schools.
 Drill developed on the South Side of Chicago, in the midst of escalating violence and a homicide crisis.
 Mark Guarino wrote for Salon that the music grew during "a shift from historic feuding between monolithic crime organizations controlling thousands of members each to intrapersonal squabbling and retaliatory conflicts among smaller hybrid groups whose control extends just a few blocks...
 The toughened reality of living in these neighborhoods is what shaped Drill music."
 In the drill scene, rap conflict and gang conflict overlap, and many of the young rappers come from backgrounds with experience of violence.
 The Independent's Sam Gould wrote that Chief Keef "represents both a scary strain of current hip hop culture and a seriously alienated group within American society."

 YouTube was a platform for many drill rappers to release their music videos on, and ultimately significantly contributed to the genre's popularity.
 Chief Keef is considered the primary progenitor and popularizer of drill music, responsible for bringing it to the mainstream.
 In 2011 and 2012, he recorded multiple singles, including "Love Sosa", "I Don't Like" and "Bang", which became viral hits, and was subsequently offered a deal from Interscope Records.
 Around the same time, King Louie, another drill rapper, was given a record deal from Epic Records.